Unveiling the Itchy Eyes Mystery Causes and Cures

 People with itchy eyes often feel like something is in their eyes.
 This sensation, known as a foreign body sensation, can be pretty uncomfortable.

 Remember, seeking medical advice is essential if you’re experiencing any of these symptoms.
-While itchy eyes are often due to benign conditions like allergies or dry eye syndrome, they can sometimes be a sign of more serious eye conditions that require prompt treatment.
+While itchy eyes are often because of benign conditions like allergies or dry eye syndrome, they can sometimes be a sign of more serious eye conditions that require prompt treatment.

 When to Seek Medical Help